Before you can do anything, you must initialize a database storage

 information about creating new databases within a cluster.)

-In file system terms, a database cluster is a single directory
+In file system terms, a database instance is a single directory

 under which all data will be stored.
 We call this the data